GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Testing the performances

 In Fig. \ref{fig:real_residuals} we show some examples of the residuals from the model subtracted images.
 These are derived as in Sect. \ref{sec:testing_simulation}.
 For each target we show the raw image of the original $r-$band image of the galaxy (first column from the left), and the residuals from GaLNet-1 (second column), GaLNet-2 (third column) and 2DPHOT (fourth column).
 For most of the galaxies, as the ones shown in the first two upper rows, the performance of the 3 tools are fairly good, with almost no residuals.

 To quantify this we have computed an {\it a posteriori} reduced $\tilde{\chi}^2$, defined as

 where $p_i$ are the observed pixel counts of the galaxy within the effective radius, $m_i$ the model values, the $\sigma_{\rm bkg}^2$ the background noise and dof$=($n. of pixels$-$n. of fit parameters).
-This definition of $\chi^2$ is different from the one of 2DPHOT and \nic{and serves here only as an overall estimate of the relative goodness of the final GaLNets' fits and compare these with 2DPHOT.
-These are reported in Fig. \ref{fig:real_residuals}, where one can see that smaller $\chi^2$ correspond, in general, to smaller local residuals.}
+This definition of $\chi^2$ for both GaLNets and 2DPHOT is different from the one used in \cite{Roy+18} for 2DPHOT, and serves here only as an overall estimate of the relative goodness of the final GaLNets' fits and compare these with 2DPHOT.
+These are reported in Fig. \ref{fig:real_residuals}, where one can see that smaller $\chi^2$ correspond, in general, to smaller local residuals.

 In the same Fig. \ref{fig:real_residuals}, we also see cases where the GaLNet-1 cannot perform as better as the other two methods, as we can spot darker/brighter dots in the center due to over/under-subtraction, respectively (see e.g. third and forth rows).
 To our surprise, even if the CNNs have been trained on smooth one component profiles, in case of bright real substructures like spiral arms, bars, cores, rings, the two GaLNets tend to predict rather reasonable S{\' e}rsic profiles, without catastrophic residuals.
 This is not what often happens to standard tools based on $\chi^2$ minimization or Markov Chain MonteCarlo (MCMC), which sometimes diverge and return failing results.
 As an example, we have checked the tail of solutions located at the lower-right corner of the total magnitude plot (e.g. 2DPHOT: $20<mag<22$, GaLNets: $17<mag<19$, in Fig. \ref{fig:real_comparison}) and the other outliers toward the top-left corner in the same plots.
-Such a large outliers are unexpected for the $mag$ prediction as this is one of the tightest constrained parameters both from the 2DPHOT and the GaLNets.
+Such large outliers are unexpected for the $mag$ prediction as this is one of the tightest constrained parameters both from the 2DPHOT and the GaLNets.